|

 audio productions such as Die Knickerbocker Bande, Bronti der Supersaurier

-(Thomas Brezina), a feature film (Die Supernasen), TV films (Schubert
+(Thomas Brezina), a feature film (Die Supernasen), and TV films (Schubert

 Trilogie: Mit meinen heißen Tränen and Nippon Animation: